francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 Changes can now be stored in memory.

-[Insert photo showing Program button]

 ---

-# Recording a Scene
+## Programming a Scene on the LK-C01 DMX192

-Step 1
+The following procedure describes how scene programming works on the LK-C01 DMX192 controller used in this project.

-Select the desired Scanner.
+### Step 1 — Select the Fixture

+Press the Scanner Buttons corresponding to the fixtures you want to control.

+Examples:

+- Scanner 1
+- Scanner 2
+- Scanner 3

+Multiple Scanner Buttons can be selected simultaneously.

-Step 2
+### Step 2 — Adjust the Channels

+Use the channel faders to create the desired lighting state.

+Examples:

+- Set colors
+- Adjust movement
+- Configure strobe effects
+- Select patterns
+- Set brightness levels

-Adjust channel values using the faders.
+The resulting combination of channel values will become the scene.

-Step 3
+### Step 3 — Enter Programming Mode

-Choose the target Bank.
+Press and hold the **PROGRAM** button until the LED display begins flashing.

+This indicates that the controller has entered programming mode.

-Step 4
+### Step 4 — Enable Scene Recording

-Press MIDI/ADD.
+Press the **MIDI/ADD** button.

+The controller is now ready to store the current lighting state.

-Step 5
+### Step 5 — Store the Scene

-Press the desired Scene Button.
+Press the desired **SCENE BUTTON**.

+The current DMX values are stored in that scene location.

+Example:

+- Scene 1
+- Scene 2
+- Scene 3

+### Step 6 — Exit Programming Mode

+Press and hold the **PROGRAM** button again until the display stops flashing.

+This exits programming mode.

+### Step 7 — Disable Blackout

+On the LK-C01 DMX192, exiting programming mode automatically activates **BLACKOUT**.

+To return to normal operation:

+- Press the **BLACKOUT** button once.

-The scene is now stored.
+The newly recorded scene can now be played back normally.

+### Notes

+This procedure is specific to the LK-C01 DMX192 controller.

+Other DMX192-compatible consoles may use slightly different button combinations or programming workflows.

+Always consult the original manual for the exact procedure used by your controller model.

 ---